devopsdays/devopsdays-web/content/events/2017-galway/program/tony-chapman.md

 <p>DevOps is all about culture, but one of the most difficult areas in the implementation of DevOps practices is finding exceptional people with the relevant skill sets who can put the strategy created into practice.<p>

-<p>uge amounts of organisations demand DevOps related skills, but there is a significant shortage, how do we set ourselves aside from the other ten thousand companies looking for 'DevOps' capability?
+<p>Huge amounts of organisations demand DevOps related skills, but there is a significant shortage, how do we set ourselves aside from the other ten thousand companies looking for 'DevOps' capability?
 Demand far exceeds supply, so we need to ensure we are different.<p>